 Stackup & PDN Planning Articles

-Barry Olney, the owner of iCD and the developer of the iCD product, has over 30 years experience in the field of PCB design in addition to his knowledge of EDA tools.
-Barry writes a column on PCB high speed design for PCB Design Magazine.
+Barry Olney, the owner of iCD and the developer of the iCD product, has over 40 years of experience in PCB design and his knowledge of EDA tools.
+Barry writes a column on PCB high-speed design for PCB Design Magazine.
 Links to past articles are provided below.
-These articles are a wealth of engineering information as they relate to high speed design issues.
+These articles are a wealth of engineering information as they relate to high-speed design issues.

-When one considers the cost of the iCD Design Integrity versus the engineering labor cost to develop a complex stack-up solution manually, the Return On Investment (ROI) is certainly worth further consideration.
+When one considers the iCD Design Integrity cost versus the engineering labor cost to develop a complex stack-up solution manually, the Return On Investment (ROI) is certainly worth further consideration.

-A layer stack up for a complex designs is not trivial.
+A layer stack up for a complex design is not trivial.
 The days of simply using FR-4 for the dielectric are over.
 Anyone putting together a complex board has to do some research into the various materials.
-Unlike FR-4, several different materials must be used, each with their advantages and disadvantages.
-Research includes downloading the spec-sheets, reading them thoroughly, making decisions, and then verifying the proposed stack up with the fabricator.
-That alone can take a couple days on a complex board.
+Unlike FR-4, several different materials must be used, each with its advantages and disadvantages.
+The research includes downloading the spec-sheets, reading them thoroughly, making decisions, and verifying the proposed stack up with the fabricator.
+That alone can take a couple of days on a complex board.

-Calculations for impedance, trace spacing and trace width are not trivial.
+Calculations for impedance, trace spacing, and trace width are not trivial.
 They require field solvers for accuracy.
 Even if the stack up is manufacturable, failure to get the calculations right will be very costly.
-Scrapped boards and the labor costs for redesign due to erroneous impedance and trace values is in the tens of thousands of dollars.
+Scrapped boards and the labor costs for redesign due to erroneous impedance and trace values are tens of thousands of dollars.